matszpk/clgpustress/README.md

 ### Memory requirements

 Program prints size of memory required in GPU (device) memory.
-Option '-I' choose standard method with decoupled input and output which requires double size of memory on device.
+Option '-I' chooses standard method with decoupled input and output which requires double size of memory on the device.
-Program needs also host memory: 192*workSize bytes for buffers.
+Program needs also host memory: 576*workSize bytes for buffers.

 ### Usage